Ford uses Mustang name, hoping new electric SUV will zap Tesla

-(Reuters) - Ford Motor Co (F.N) will tag its new electric sport utility vehicle (SUV) with the Mustang name, the automaker said on Thursday, seeking to entice customers into a new era by linking it to the model whose groundbreaking design in the 1960s combined sportiness affordability.
+(Reuters) - Ford Motor Co (F.N) will tag its new electric sport utility vehicle (SUV) with the Mustang name, the automaker said on Thursday, seeking to entice customers into a new era by linking it to the model whose groundbreaking design in the 1960s combined sportiness and affordability.

 Ford confirmed its new electric SUV will be called the Mustang Mach-E ahead of a debut event scheduled for Los Angeles on Sunday.
 Until now, the Mustang name has been used only on a line of sporty coupes associated with Detroit’s 1960s muscle car era.